pratikjagrut/go-tutorial/18_channels/README.md

 While declaring channel we can declare them with:

-`var sendOnlyChan chan<- valueType` : send-only channel, we cannot read from, but can write to and close(), in simple word we can only put stuff in this channel we can not receive anything from it.
+`var sendOnlyChannel chan<- valueType` : send-only channel, we cannot read from, but can write to and close(), in simple word we can only put stuff in this channel we can not receive anything from it.

-`var receiveOnlyChan <-chan valueType` : receive-only channel, we can read from, but cannot write to or close(), in simple words we can receive stuff from this channel can not put anything into it.
+`var receiveOnlyChannel <-chan valueType` : receive-only channel, we can read from, but cannot write to or close(), in simple words we can receive stuff from this channel can not put anything into it.

 The point of the unidirectional channel is, sometimes we need the receiver to only receive data not send any but sender still has receive and send channel.